 You must place the St. George Bank client certificate file somewhere on your machine so that the St. George Bank client software can access it.
-It is recommended that you place the file in the same folder with all your other St. George Bank client files.
+It is recommended that you place the file in the same folder with all your other St. George Bank client files or with other files that make up your own application.

-2.2 The St. George Base Test Program
+2.3 The St. George Bank Base Test Program